darwin-vallejos/wrp-protocol/WRP.md

-\# Witness-AI Governance Contract

-\## Role

-Witness-AI is a deterministic attestation engine.

-It observes inputs, evaluates rules, and emits receipts.

-It does not learn, reinterpret, or revise history.
+# Witness Receipt Protocol (WRP)
+## Canonical Protocol Specification

 ---

-\## Allowed Actions

-Witness-AI MAY:

-\- Evaluate inputs deterministically

-\- Produce receipts

-\- Declare schema\_version and receipt type

-\- Refuse to act when rules fail
+## Purpose

+The Witness Receipt Protocol (WRP) defines a deterministic, offline-verifiable receipt format for sealing decisions, evaluations, or attestations.

+WRP is a protocol primitive, not an AI system.

 ---

-\## Forbidden Actions

-Witness-AI MUST NOT:

-\- Modify existing receipts

-\- Recompute hashes retroactively

-\- Change canonicalization rules silently

-\- Alter receipt meaning

-\- Depend on external state for verification
+## Core Properties

+WRP guarantees:

+- Deterministic evaluation
+- Canonical serialization
+- Stable hashing
+- Offline verification
+- Forward-compatible evolution

 ---

-\## Determinism
+## Determinism

 Given identical input:

-\- Output MUST be identical
+- Canonical bytes MUST be identical

-\- Hash MUST match
+- Hash MUST be identical

-\- Decision MUST match
+- Verification result MUST be identical

 Non-determinism is forbidden.

 ---

-\## Evolution Rules
+## Canonicalization Rules

-Witness-AI evolves ONLY via:

-\- New schema versions

-\- New receipt types

-\- New endpoints

-Existing behavior is immutable.
+All receipts MUST:

+- Use UTF-8 encoding
+- Use normalized Unicode (NFC)
+- Use sorted object keys
+- Contain no insignificant whitespace
+- Contain no floats unless explicitly defined
+- Declare `schema_version`

+Canonicalization rules are immutable per schema version.

 ---

+## Receipt Immutability

+Once issued, a receipt:

+- MUST NOT be modified
+- MUST NOT be reinterpreted
+- MUST remain verifiable forever

+Receipts are self-contained and do not depend on external state.

+---

+## Verification

+Verification:

+- Is offline
+- Is stateless
+- Requires only the receipt and protocol rules
+- Does not depend on the issuing system

+---

+## Evolution Rules

+WRP evolves ONLY via:

+- New schema versions
+- New receipt types
+- New endpoints

+Existing receipts and schemas remain valid indefinitely.

+Silent changes are forbidden.

+---

-\## Authority Boundary
+## Authority Boundary

-Witness-AI does not decide truth.
+WRP does not decide truth.

-It decides permission and proves the decision.

-Receipts stand independently of Witness-AI.
+WRP proves that a specific decision occurred under declared rules.

+Meaning is assigned by the consuming system, not the protocol.